-The City currently relies on development impact fees to provide local funding for affordable housing.
+While the The City generally currently relies on development impact fees to provide local funding for affordable housing developers.
 A study is underway as part of the five-year impact fee update to assess the benefits of impact fees versus inclusionary affordable housing requirements.
-The study will consider the number of units likely to be produced through impact fees versus inclusionary affordable housing requirements and their likely affordability levels; and whether targeted inclusionary housing requirements may increase the provision of affordable housing units in higher-resource neighborhoods.
+The study will consider the number of units likely to be produced through impact fees versus inclusionary affordable housing requirements and their likely affordability levels; and whether targeted inclusionary housing requirements may increase the provision of affordable housing units in higher-resource neighborhoods, as well as provide a floor for negotiating community benefits for larger development projects.
+A study is underway as part of the five year update to assess the benefits of impact fees versus inclusionary affordable housing requirements.
+The study will consider the number of units likely to be produced and likely affordability levels, and implement such requirements, if appropriate, resource neighborhoods.